NYPL-Simplified/circulation/docker/README.md

 ## What is the Circulation Manager?

-The circulation manager is the main connection between a library's collection and Library Simplified's various client-side applications.
+The Circulation Manager is the main connection between a library's collection and Library Simplified's various client-side applications.
 It handles user authentication, combines licensed works with open access content from the [OA Content Server](https://github.com/NYPL-Simplified/content_server), pulls in updated book information from the [Metadata Wrangler](https://github.com/NYPL-Simplified/metadata_wrangler), and serves up available books in appropriately organized OPDS feeds.

 The Dockerfiles in this directory create two distinct but necessary containers to deploy the Circulation Manager:
   - `circ-webapp` (**deprecated:** `circ-deploy`): a container that launches the API and admin interface [using Nginx and uWSGI](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment:-Nginx-&-uWSGI)